If you are late in your pregnancy and labour has not started, an elective caesarean is likely because it is the safer option.

 Otherwise, they will recommend a caesarean section.

 Sometimes a vaginal birth is possible.

 You may be able to have a vaginal birth if:

 - your baby is coming before 37 weeks

-- there are facilities at your hospital for an emergency caesarean birth should that be necessary
+- there are facilities at your hospital for an emergency caesarean birth should that be needed

 - the hospital has enough doctors who are skilled and experienced in vaginal breech delivery

 Vaginal breech birth is more complicated than other types of vaginal birth.
-This option will not be suitable for all women.
+This option will not be suitable or safe for all women.